 Birds delight us with their cheery songs, fluttery movement and colorful attire.
-Attracting birds to your yard is easy when you use landscaping practices that reduce maintenance and eliminate chemicals.
-We’ll explore a wide selection of native plants that provide food, protection, nesting material and places to raise young in your bird-friendly yard.
+Attracting birds to your yard is easy when you use landscaping practices that support their needs and eliminate harmful chemicals.
+We’ll explore a wide selection of bird-friendly native plants that provide food, protection, nesting material and places to raise young in your yard.

 Assessing Your Soil’s Health